SeeStephSay/Jubilee-Austen-Skillcrush-Project/README.md

 # Jubilee-Austen-Skillcrush-Project
-A static website handwritten entirely in HTML and CSS.
+A non-responsive, static website handwritten entirely in HTML and CSS.
 A project for a Skillcrush class.